wang-bin/PhotoKit/README.md

   git  submodule foreach git checkout master

 2. BUILD_DIR=/your/build/dir qmake -r

   or qmake -r  to build in $PWD/out

+  or cd build_dir ; qmake /path/to/PhotoKit.pro

 3. make -j4

   The binaries is in $BUILD_DIR/bin

 4. Build package

   building debian package is supported now(tested for ubuntu 12.04).
 Use the following command

   make deb